Welcome to Year 6!

 As the term progresses, we will be using the text as a stimulus for our writing.
 We will be revising all the writing skills we have learnt since Year 2, and independently applying them to a range of contexts and genres.

-This term in RE, we will be exploring the question, ‘What matters most to Christians and Humanists?’
-We will explore what this means in the context of difference belief systems, and share our own experiences.
+This term in RE, we will be exploring the question, ‘Is it better to express faith through charity and kindness or art and architecture?’
+We will explore what this means in the context of difference belief systems, and share our own thoughts and experiences.